NayeemurR/quizread_backend/design/notes/concept_design_changes.md

 I listened to the feedback given on my assignment 2 and drastically reduced the complexity of the timer.
 I was told that FocusTimer is a good general concept, but the actual implementation was way too app-specific.
 All a timer needs to know is the start time and countdown.
 It doesn't need to know the user, the book, or the pages.
 That stuff can be taken care of in a sync.

+I decided to force the reading sessions to be 25 minutes long and the break sessions to be 5 minutes long instead of letting the user set the duration.
+This is because I want to keep the focus timer simple and consistent with research on focus and productivity.

 ### Library

 I added a prepareUpload action to the Library concept.
 This is because I need to generate a signed URL to upload the book to Google Cloud Storage.
 I also added a cleanupFailedUpload action to the Library concept.
 This is because if the upload fails, I need to delete the file from Google Cloud Storage.